 Oh, look!
 It's December!

-That seems like a bit of an excuse to do a roundup of what's been happening here at Axial3D for the last while.
+That seems like a bit of an excuse to do a roundup of what's been happening here at Axial3D in 2018.

 It's been an extremely busy year for us, which is perhaps not reflected by our lack of output here on the blog, but in reality, this lack of output is just indicative of just how busy we have been.
 It's a common symptom in a startup/scaleup business like ours.
 The better things get, the busier we are, the less likely it is that we take the time to share the good news!
 This is something we are currently working on improving and we aim to be sharing a lot more interesting news and content with you over the next while.

 It's hard to know where to start… but we shall do so by looking forward before we look back.
 Just a few weeks ago we found out that our pitch to present at South By Southwest (SXSW) was successful.
 While originally a film and music festival, SXSW has in recent years grown and established itself as a world-leading tech festival, while still maintaining its music, film and comedy festival roots.
 Speaking slots at this event are extremely competitive so we are very excited to be presenting our panel discussion “Tumours, Transplants & Technology: AI For Life” on March the 12th in the Health and MedTech stream.

 This is an excellent speaking slot and looks like it will be a very busy week for the axial3D team as we are not presenting not just at the main conference but also at a satellite event focused on NI companies.